 Where to Begin

 Before purchasing a new door, get picky about the style and functionality you want out of your door.
-Talk with a designer or engineer – such as those on the Vintage Homes and Millwork team – about your options in door handle or pull styles, locking options, and your home’s particular look and feel.
+Talk with a designer or engineer – such as those on the Vintage Millwork and Restoration team – about your options in door handle or pull styles, locking options, and your home’s particular look and feel.

 It is easier to choose all of the right components for your new door, such as the hardware or the best wood species, when you have an expert to walk you through the process.
 We have such experts on hand: they can take your vision and turn it into a real, solid door that you will love.
 Start the process by calling 717-687-0292 or contact us here.